byyam/stocksim/README.md

 This is a simple Stock data simulator.
 Three parts:

-Server: DataSim
-Connecter: PushPublish
-Client: SubscribeClient
+    1)Server: DataSim.
+    2)Connecter: PushPublish.
+    3)Client: SubscribeClient.

    The DataSim generate stock data and push to the PushPublish.
    The PushPublish send message to SubscribeClient.

-Enjoy!

 # Setup
-##Install Node.js
+###Install Node.js

 Download from website:
 http://nodejs.org/dist/v0.10.29/node-v0.10.29-linux-x64.tar.gz